 Google Shopping is at its best.
-It has recently launched the Google Shopping Activity program and has partnered through Walmart, Target, and others.
+It has launched the Google Shopping Activity some time back and has even partnered through Walmart, Target, and others for this program.
 But, the world will have to wait for this before this program is unleashed out of the beta program from the US territories.
 Yet, it is a hopeful sign.
 Target has reported an increase of 20% sales after participating in this program!

 On that note, the rest of us will wait and perfect our WooCommerce Shopping Cart integration with Google Shopping for maximum product exposure and maximum conversions with the CPC model currently available.
 And to ensure profitability through WooCommerce Google Shopping integration, there are a few points that you should keep thoughts about.